-In order to study on the A Level route, students must first meet our general matriculation requirement of 5 GCSEs grades 9-5 including a grade 5 or above in English.
+In order to study on the A Level route, students must first meet matriculation requirements of an average point score of 6.5 over 8 subjects, including a grade 5 or above in English.
 A pass in the Diplome du Citoyen is also a matriculation requirement for students who studied at Anglo European prior to joining the Sixth Form or evidence of an international perspective for external students.

 The majority of the A Levels that we offer require that the students obtains a grade 6, or above, in the subject (or related subject) at GCSE in order to study it at A Level.